-For our example, we will define this as a web event with the base event Click on, using the CSS selector for a click on the checkout button as the definition for that event.
+For our example, we’ll label this as a web event with the base event Click on, using the CSS selector for a click on the checkout button as the definition for that event.

-5. Click Define Event & Request Confirmation to create your new event.
+5. Click Label Event & Request Confirmation to create your new event.

-For a deep dive on defining events via the Event Visualizer and CSS, check out our Creating Event Definitions course in Heap University.
+For a deep dive on defining events with Visual labeling and CSS, check out our Creating Event Definitions course in Heap University.

-There are 5 types of base events we capture in Heap out-of-the-box that you can use to manually define new events:
+There are 5 types of base events we capture in Heap out-of-the-box that you can use to manually label new events: